How Bankruptcies Work in Canada – A Step-by-Step Guide

 Get Help to Understand Your Financial Situation and Options

-You know you’re in trouble because you’re missing payments on your secured and unsecured debts, your credit cards are at their limit, and your accounts have passed over to collection agencies.
-Don’t delay contacting the Credit Counselling Society to meet with a professional Credit Counsellor to help you consider your next steps.
+You may already know you’re in trouble.
+You’re missing payments on your secured and unsecured debts, your credit cards are maxed out, and your accounts have been handed over to collection agencies.
+Don’t wait to contact us and meet with a professional Credit Counsellor to talk through your next steps.

 Meet with a Licensed Insolvency Trustee